 What’s better than gathering all of Hong Kong’s hottest and finest restaurants in one place, catering all hungry foodies with mouth-watering dishes?
-Here, Foodie Piggies set foot onto the Central Harbourfront on the 12th of March, and spent our 27th month-sary celebrations at the first ever Hong Kong Taste Festival.
+Here, Foodie Piggies set foot onto the Central Harbourfront on the 12th of March at the first ever Hong Kong Taste Festival.

 Ocean at Repulse Bay

 Walking into this foodie wonderland had been a dream come true, we first stopped at The Ocean, a spectacular restaurant located near my home in Repulse Bay that sets a new standard to refined seaside dining, somehow I still haven’t checked it out despite the wonderful comments about their Sea-to-plate motto, and the pleasure of meeting their executive chef Agustin Balbi.
 We ordered two tasting dishes here:

 The Red Snapper (on the left) served with Frisée, mayo, mushrooms radish, onions and citrus.
 I personally find this perfectly seasoned and a great start to our food journey.
 Gave it a rating of 3.5/5, and I definitely look forward to trying it again in the Restaurant.

 The Albacore Tuna Tartare came to be a disappointment, the presentation was impressive, I was wow-ed by their plating, the tartare was served with cucumber, mustard, crème fraîche and apple, however after a quick bite, we can’t decide if the combination was a modern extravaganza gone wrong, or that the flavours and texture simply just struggled to blend well together.
 We gave it a rating of 2/5 and may not try it again.
 The Ocean is still on my must-go list even after one disappointing dish, especially after meeting chef Agustin Balbi in person and seeing him at the Bosch show, I am dying to try out their mains at the restaurant!